DVA - the facts and ways to work with both parties

-This day will help you to not only understand domestic violence and abuse (DVA) more and what it is but also to help you recognise when it may be taking place and what you can effectively do to help both parties move forward.
+This day will help you to not only understand DVA more and what it is but also to help you recognise when it may be taking place and what you can effectively do to help both parties move forward.

 The day will include:

-- identifying it in the room: signs and signals, experiential input, therapeutic interventions, change of intervention by a therapist, record keeping, monitoring
+- Identifying it in the room: Signs and signals, experiential input, therapeutic interventions, change of intervention by therapist, record keeping, monitoring.

 Hosted by Ian Wallace